Courses

 Class not currently open for registration.
 Click here to be notified of future offerings.

-This workshop will provide a brief overview of many of the benefits of native plants and how we can incorporate them into beautiful gardens, while also creating healthy and functional ecosystems.
+From improved soil quality and water filtration, to providing resources for humans, pollinators, butterflies, and birds, we can harness the growing power of plants in our own backyards.
+Gain a brief overview of the many benefits of native plants and how we can incorporate them into beautiful gardens, while also creating healthy and functional ecosystems.

 In this introductory course, students will learn how to sign basic phrases and sentences.
 Students will learn how to introduce themselves, colors, numbers, locations, activity words and so much more.
 By the end of the course, students will gain an understanding of the world of Deaf culture and be able to communicate effectively using sign language.